adyingdeath/deco/readme.md

 java -jar deco.jar -o /example_compiled ./example
 ```

 You'll see a folder called `example_compiled` generated.
 Place it in Minecraft's datapack folder and enter the game.
-When you place black wool, you'll see a message in the chat box: "xxx just placed a black wool.", and similarly for sand.
+When you place black wool, you'll see a message in the chat box: "xxx just placed a black wool." and the black wool will be replaced by an iron block, and similarly for sand.

 The same ways for `@load`, `@tick` and `@tag()`:
 ```